null-a/frost/readme.md

 * The base RV32I module is implemented.
 The corresponding [riscv-tests](https://github.com/riscv/riscv-tests/) pass.
-* All instructions take 6 cycles to execute.
+* Instructions take between 3 and 6 cycles to execute.
 There is no pipelining.
 * Unaligned memory reads are not supported.
 They don't trap either, so there's no way to handle them in software.
 * The memory interface is very basic.
 It's suitable for cases where